 Is the Blood Sugar Diet evidence based?

-The cornerstone of the BSD is calorie restriction bordering on extreme.
+The cornerstone of the BSD is extreme calorie restriction.
 How does this differ from other weight loss diets?

 Repeated scientific studies demonstrate that the body tends to slow its metabolic rate when we lose a lot of weight.
 This results in the majority of people who’ve experienced significant weight loss to regain as much or more than they initially lost.